nfroidure/nfroidure.github.io/contents/pages/en/about.md

 ## About

-I'm a curious web developper in love with JavaScript, HTML5, CSS3, REST and Node.js.
+I'm a curious web developper in love with JavaScript, HTML, CSS, HTTP, REST and Node.js.
 I'm a hard worker, a bit direct but skillfull.
 Rigorous but generous.
  I like to invent and share.